asalatto/cpacc-study-guide/1-disabilities-challenges-and-assistive-technologies/b-disabilities/mobility-flexibility-and-body-structure-disabilities.md

 Physical and mobility impairments cause limitations in the independent, purposeful physical movement of a person's body.
 These can be temporary or permanent and can be congenital, acquired with age, or caused by disease.

+Persons who may have issues with fine motor control include older adults, people with Autism or ADHD, and persons with ataxia (the loss of fine motor skills resulting from neurological damage or disorder e.g. stroke, cerebral palsy, or Multiple Sclerosis).

 Mobility impairments include:
 * Upper or lower limb loss/disability
 * Challenges with manual dexterity